 Owning a dog can be a really great experience for the owner as well as his family members.
 However, it is a very important decision, which has to be taken after thinking over the pros and cons.
 Apart from the joy of owning a pet, it is a matter of commitment on the part of the owner, to take care of that dog throughout its lifetime.

-Finances: If you are concerned about the financial aspects, collect details regarding the cost of raising individual dog breeds.
+If you are concerned about the financial aspects, collect details regarding the cost of raising individual dog breeds.
 Make a list of those breeds, which you can afford to raise as pets.
 Once you make the list, you can choose the right breed, after considering other factors like size, looks, gender and compatibility.

 Such people do not care about other factors, and land in trouble, once they bring the dog home and encounter different problems.
 So it is better to understand the various aspects of a particular dog breed before adoption.

 Though puppies are mostly preferred to adults, there are some people, who go for grown-up dogs.
 Both have their own advantages and disadvantages.
 While puppies can be trained easily, grown up dogs may take time and may sometimes resist your efforts to get them trained.
 When it comes to selection of gender, most people go for male dogs.

 This is another important factor, which should not be forgotten.
 Compatibility could be with kids, family members, other pets, and new surroundings.
 Families with small kids must avoid adopting dogs that shed hair.
 Dog hair may trigger allergic reactions in children.

-Other Factors: Apart from those mentioned above, there are many other factors that have to be taken care of, while selecting a dog.
+Apart from those mentioned here, there are many other factors that have to be taken care of, while selecting a dog.
 They include health issues in various dog breeds, characters you need in a dog, the amount of time you can spend time with your pet, from where you obtain the dog (breeders, rescues, shelters), etc.

 You must also choose between a pure breed and a cross-breed.
 Make sure that the dog breed you choose can survive the local climatic conditions.